‘Why are you not preventing settler terrorism’: Palestinians call out IDF following beating death of American man

 One assailant wielding some sort of club or mallet struck CNN’s vehicle, shattering the rear window as our team sped off.
 Israel police said they opened “a proactive investigation in pursuit of justice” into the attack and that such incidents are treated “extremely seriously.”

-“If it would’ve taken us five more seconds, we all would’ve been beaten,” Abdel Jabber said.
+“If it would’ve taken us five more seconds, we all would’ve been beaten,” Abdel Jabbar said.

 “You scream to the whole world and the whole world is watching – simply silent – seeing all these mothers put their sons that they worked so hard to raise them up for 20 years,” Abdel Jabbar said.
 “And you pick them up when you put them in the ground, under the sky.
 And the silence goes on and on and on.”